-- (a) The project shall be designed to achieve the following flood risk outcomes beyond the boundary of the designation: - (i) no increase in flood levels in a 1% AEP event for Existing Authorised Habitable Floors that are already subject to flooding or have a freeboard less than 500mm; - (ii) no increase in flood levels in a 1% AEP event for authorised community, commercial, industrial and network utility building floors existing at the time the Outline Plan is submitted that are already subject to flooding or have a freeboard less than 300mm; - (iii) maximum of 50mm increase in flood levels in a 1% AEP event outside and adjacent to the designation boundaries between the Pre-Project Development and Post-Project Development scenarios; - (iv) no increase of Flood Hazard for the main access to authorised habitable dwellings existing at the time the Outline Plan is submitted.
+9. Flood Hazard (a) The project shall be designed to achieve the following flood risk outcomes beyond '' oundary of the designation: (i) no increase in flood levels in a 1% AEP event for Existing Authorised Habitable Floors that are already subject to flooding or have a freeboard less than 500mm; (ii) no increase in flood levels in a 1% AEP event for authorised community, commercial, industrial and network utility building floors existing at the time the Outline Plan is submitted that are already subject to flooding or have a / ···· freeboard less than 300mm; (iii) maximum of 50mm increase in flood levels in a 1% AEP event outside and adjacent to the designation boundaries between the Pre-Project (1) Development and Post-Project Development scenarios; (iv) no increase of Flood Hazard for the main access to authorised habitable dwellings existing at the time the Outline Plan is submitted.
 The assessment shall be undertaken for the 1% AEP rainfall event.
-Where Flood Hazard is: - A. velocity x depth greater than or equal to 0.6m2/s; or - B. depth greater than 0.5m; or - C. velocity greater than 2m/s - (v) no new Flood Prone Areas. - (b) Compliance with this condition shall be demonstrated in the Outline Plan, which shall include flood modelling of the Pre-Project Development and Post-Project Development 1% AEP flood levels (for Maximum Probable Development land use with allowances for climate change). - (c) Where: - (i) the flood risk outcomes in (a) can be achieved through alternative measures outside of the designation such as flood stop banks, flood walls, raising Existing Authorised Habitable Floor level and new overland flow paths; or - (ii) the outcomes are varied at specific location(s) through agreement with the relevant landowner.

-confirmation shall be provided to the Manager that any necessary landowner agreement and statutory approvals have been obtained for that alternative measure or varied outcome.

-Prior to submission of the Outline Plan, consultation shall be undertaken with landowners and occupiers whose vehicle access to their property will be altered by the project.
-The Outline Plan shall demonstrate how safe reconfigured or alternate access will be provided.

-- (a) Any management plan shall: - (i) be prepared and implemented in accordance with the relevant management plan condition; - (ii) be prepared by a Suitably Qualified Person(s); - (iii) include sufficient detail relating to the management of effects associated with the relevant activities and/or Stage of Work to which it relates: - (iv) be submitted as part of an Outline Plan pursuant to section 176A of the RMA, with the exception of SCEMPs and CNVMP Schedules; - (v) once finalised, uploaded to the project website or equivalent virtual information source; - (b) Any management plan developed in accordance with Condition 11 may: - (i) be submitted in parts or in stages to address particular activities (e.g. design or construction aspects), a Stage of Work of the project, or to address specific activities authorised by the designation; - (ii) except for material changes, be amended to reflect any changes in design, construction methods or management of effects without further process;
+Where Flood Hazard is: A. velocity x depth greater than or equal to $0.6 \text{m}^2/\text{s}$; or B. depth greater than 0.5m; or C. velocity greater than 2m/s (v) no new Flood Prone Areas. (b) pliance with this condition shall be demonstrated in the Outline Plan, which () include flood modelling of the Pre-Project Development and Post-Project Deve elopment 1% AEP flood levels (for Maximum Probable Development land use with allowances for climate change).
+(C) Whe re: (i) the flood risk outcomes in (a) can be achieved through alternative measures outside of the designation such as flood stop banks, flood walls, raising Existing Authorised Habitable Floor level and new overland flow 、 paths; or (ii) the outcomes are varied at specific location(s) through agreement with the oonfi relevant landowner, rmation shall be provided to the Manager that any necessary landowner ement and statutory approvals have been obtained for that alternative sure or varied outcome.
+10. Eviet roperty access 10. omission of the Outline Plan, consultation shall be undertaken with and occupiers whose vehicle access to their property will be altered by the e Outline Plan shall demonstrate how safe reconfigured or alternate access e prov 11. ent Plans (a) management plan shall: (a) (i) be prepared and implemented in accordance with the relevant (1) management plan condition; (ii) be prepared by a Suitably Qualified Person(s); (ii) (iii) include sufficient detail relating to the management of effects associated (111) with the relevant activities and/or Stage of Work to which it relates; (iv) be submitted as part of an Outline Plan pursuant to section 176A of the (10) RMA, with the exception of SCEMPs and CNVMP Schedules; (v) once finalised, uploaded to the project website or equivalent virtual (•) information source; (b) Any management plan developed in accordance with Condition 11 may: (i) be submitted in parts or in stages to address particular activities (e.g. . / design or construction aspects), a Stage of Work of the project, or to address specific activities authorised by the designation; (ii) except for material changes, be amended to reflect any changes in design, construction methods or management of effects without further process;